Create an Omnichannel Route

 Understanding how Omnichannel Routing works

-1. Initially send an In-App notification to a customer and wait for 30 seconds.
-Based on the response of the In-App response(Device status), the next few notifications will be triggered.
+Initially send an WhatsApp notification to a customer and wait for 5 minutes till its is Read.
+Based on this Success Criteria, the next flow will be triggered.

 On creating this on Fyno's Omnichannel Route builder, it would look like this.